MobilityData/gbfs/README.md

 * Modifying documentation or spec language in a way that clarifies semantics or recommended practices

 ### Version Release Cycles
-* There is no strict limitation on the frequency of MAJOR releases, but the GBFS community aims to limit the MAJOR releases to 2 or less every 12 months.
+* There is no strict limitation on the frequency of MAJOR releases, but the GBFS community aims to limit the MAJOR releases to 2 or fewer every 12 months.
 To limit releases, breaking changes can be batched together.
 * MINOR changes may be applied at any time.
 There is no guideline to limit the number of MINOR changes.
+MINOR changes may be batched or released immediately, at the discretion of the pull request author and advocate.
 * GBFS documentation will include a designated long-term support (LTS) branch.
-The LTS branch must maintain backwards compatibility for a period of 2 years.
-Non-breaking changes (MINOR) may be applied to the LTS branch.
+The LTS branch would maintain its LTS status for at least 2 years, after which a new LTS release and branch would be designated.
+The LTS branch will be determined according to the GBFS voting process.
+Non-breaking changes (MINOR) will be applied to the LTS branch when relevant.

 ## Extensions Outside of the Specification ##
 To accommodate the needs of feed producers and consumers prior to the adoption of a change, additional fields can be added to feeds even if these fields are not part of the official specification.
 It's strongly recommended that these additional fields be documented on the wiki page in this format: